SNL-WaterPower/WecOptTool-MATLAB/docs/user/install.rst

       >> addpath(genpath('/path/to/WecOptTool/toolbox'));
       >> savepath;

-   Alternatively the “Set Path” grapical tool can be used to add the toolbox.
+   Alternatively the "Set Path" graphical tool can be used to add the toolbox.
    |br| |br|

 #. **Prepare Nemoh**: Follow the OS dependent instructions for setting up